WuphonsReach/blog/_posts/2017/2017-11-15-ksp-CareerStartSettings.markdown

 Notes:

 - With my current settings (LINK HERE), researching a 550 point node at 1.29 sci per day on the R&D upgrades tab, will take about 426 days (1 Kerbin year).

-## Getting Started

-Due to the KCT settings that I use, plan on just fast-forwarding until about day 250 when the first layer of nodes unlocks (90 point nodes).
-That will give you enough parts to actually do something besides just go up and down.

-The first craft is going to be a throwaway that will just go up, get out of the atmosphere, and then crash.
-Even that will probably takes 30-90 days to build and launch, which makes the first year go fast.